How to unlock the Artificer in Risk of Rain 2

 Primary Skills

 - Plasma Bolt: the Artificer fires a plasma bolt that explodes and deals 280% damage to enemies in a small area.
-Explodes on contact within a 6-meter radius.
+Explodes on contact within a six-meter radius.
 Can hold up to four.

 Secondary Skills